port-labs/port-docs/docs/tutorials/search-in-port.md

 ## Code examples

-The following examples provide a base to begin using the search route, remember that you can always switch the content of the `rules` array to the search query that fits your search.
+The following examples provide a foundation to begin using the search route.
+Remember that you can always change the content of the `rules` array to the search query that fits your search.

 <Tabs groupId="code-examples" defaultValue="python" values={[
 {label: "Python", value: "python"},